simologos/essex-eportfolio/example/content/research/bigData/index.md

 * Data leakage: Storing more data than necessary poses a privacy risk to users.
 * Multi-source data time alignment: Due to the numerous data sources, issues arise in aligning the timing of these sources to gain meaningful insights.

 These aspects contribute to the tendency of unreliable IoT system data (Nižetić et al., 2020).
 To mitigate the costly consequences of low [Data Quality](#data-quality), techniques for data preprocessing and quality improvement are required.
-IoT exemplifies the versatility of [Data Pipelines](#data-pipeline), highlighting the importance of Data Science methods in finding customized project solutions.
+IoT exemplifies the versatility of [Data Pipelines](#data-pipeline), highlighting the importance of Data Science methods in finding customised project solutions.
 These methodologies are crucial in effectively handling IoT-generated data and extracting valuable insights, ultimately enhancing IoT applications' efficiency and innovation.

 ## Architectures and Blueprints